Date: Friday, 16 September 2022. 28th Anniversary.

-It is time for our human being to adopt measures to save our planet and the ozone layer.
+Given the negative effect of human-made chemical emissions on ozone layer in atmosphere, it is time for our human being to adopt measures to save our planet and the ozone layer.
 To reduce the ozone depletion, we should promote the use of environmental-friendly fertilizers, whereas avoid the use of products with Ozone-Depleting Substances.
 Measures should also be taken to prevent excessive greenhouse gas emissions.

 On the Day, states, organizations and communities are encouraged to host different educational and promotional activities, including seminars, lectures, conferences, forums, and social media campaigns, to raise and spread awareness of ozone depletion and the importance of ozone layer preservation.